-The following table sets forth the computation of basic and diluted net increase in net assets resulting from operations per weighted average share of Common Stock for the three months ended June 30, 2015:
+The following table sets forth the computation of basic and diluted net increase in net assets resulting from operations per weighted average share of Company's common stock for the three months ended September 30, 2015 and for the period January 29, 2015 (date of inception) through September 30, 2015:

-For the Period from January 29, 2015 Three Months Ended ( June 30, 2015 (Date of Inception) to June 30, 2015 2014 Numerator for basic and diluted net decrease in net assets resulting from operations per share of common stock \$ (210,631) \$ (538,150) Denominator for basic and diluted weighted average share of common stock 100 100 Basic and diluted net decrease in net assets resulting from operations per share of common stock \$ (2,106.31) \$ (5,381.50)
+For the Period January

+29, 2015 (Date of

+Three M Months Ended Inception) through

+Septen nber 30, 2015 September 30, 2015

+Numerator for basic and diluted net decrease in net assets resulting from operations

+per common share \$ (111,568) \$ (649,718)

+Denominator for basic and diluted weighted average common shares 1,913,389 721,504

+Basic and diluted net decrease in net assets resulting from operations per common

+share \$ (0.06) \$ (0.90)

 Note 6.
-Distributions to Common Stockholders
+Income Tax

 The Company has elected to be regulated as a BDC under the 1940 Act.
 The Company intends to elect to be treated as a RIC under Subchapter M of the Code.
 As a RIC, the Company generally will not have to pay corporate-level U.S. federal income taxes on any ordinary income or capital gains that it timely distributes to its stockholders as dividends.
-To qualify to be treated as a RIC, the Company is required to meet certain source of income and asset diversification requirements, and to timely distribute dividends out of assets legally available for distributions to its stockholders of an amount generally at least 90% of the sum of its net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any (i.e., "investment company taxable income"), for each taxable year.
-The amount to be paid out as distributions to the Company's stockholders is determined by the Company's Board of Directors quarterly and is based on management's estimate of the fiscal year earnings.
-Based on that estimate, the Company's Board of Directors declares distributions each quarter.

-The Company, among other things, intends to make the requisite distributions to its stockholders, which will generally relieve the Company from corporate-level U.S. federal income taxes.
-Although the Company currently intends to distribute its net capital gains (i.e., net long-term capital gains in excess of net short-term capital losses), if any, recognized in respect of each taxable year, as dividends out of the Company's assets legally available for distribution, the Company in the future may decide to retain such net capital gains for investment.
+To qualify to be treated as a RIC, the Company is required to meet certain source of income and asset diversification requirements, and to timely distribute dividends out of assets legally available for distributions to its stockholders of an amount generally equal to at least 90% of the sum of its net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any (i.e., "investment company taxable income"), for each taxable year.
+The amount to be paid out as distributions to the Company's stockholders is determined by the Company's Board of Directors and is based on management's estimate of the fiscal year earnings.
+Based on that estimate, the Company intends to make the requisite distributions to its stockholders, which will generally relieve the Company from corporate-level U.S. federal income taxes.
+Although the Company currently intends to distribute its net capital gains (i.e., net long-term capital gains in excess of net short-term capital losses), if any, recognized in respect of each taxable year as dividends out of the Company's assets legally available for distribution, the Company in the future may decide to retain such net capital gains for investment.
 Additionally, depending on the level of taxable income earned in a taxable year, the Company may choose to carry forward taxable income in excess of current year distributions into the next taxable year and pay a 4% excise tax on such income, as required.
 To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year distributions, the Company shall accrue excise tax, if any, on estimated excess taxable income as such excess taxable income is earned.